 “If they had to go out and hire a technologist, a marketing director, a compliance director … it would cost hundreds of thousands of dollars” to get a business up and running, Ward Morrison, president of Motto Franchising LLC, told Inman.
 “For the price of one employee, they’re getting four.”

-From the consumer’s standpoint, Morison said Motto Mortgage stands out from the lending arms of many other real estate brokerages by providing access to a network of about dozen wholesale lenders who offer competing rates and products.
+From the consumer’s standpoint, Morrison said Motto Mortgage stands out from the lending arms of many other real estate brokerages by providing access to a network of about dozen wholesale lenders who offer competing rates and products.

 Morrison estimates about 80 percent of loans originated by Motto Mortgage franchisees are funded by one of five wholesalers: United Wholesale Mortgage (UWM), Caliber Home Loans, Plaza Home Mortgage, Finance of America, and Rocket Mortgage (formerly Quicken Loans).